alextaujenis/RBD_Motor/README.md

 [Arduino Timer Library (required)](https://github.com/alextaujenis/Timer) <- dependency

 The Motor library requires the Timer library, but you are not required to use the Timer functions in your own sketchs. **Beware:** you need to keep the loop() moving for the Motor timed functions to work, and you **can't use delay()**.
-If you are managing millis() by hand; you should look into using the Timer [library functions](https://github.com/alextaujenis/Timer#documentation) in your own sketches to simplify things.
+If you are managing millis() by hand; you should look into using the Timer [library functions](https://github.com/alextaujenis/Timer#arduino-timer-library) in your own sketches to simplify things.

 #Documentation

 ##Public Methods
-These variable type definitions are removed below to make it easier to read: int pin; int value; unsigned long timeout;

 * [constructor(pin)](https://github.com/alextaujenis/Motor#constructorpin)
 * [update()](https://github.com/alextaujenis/Motor#update)